amuhebwa/messenger-bot-tutorial/PreParty.md

 ## 🙌 Pre-Party, Get Set

-Messenger bots uses a web server to process messages it receives or to figure out what messages to send.
-You will also need to have the bot be authenticated to speak with the web server and the bot approved by Facebook to speak with the public.
+Messenger Bots use a web server to process the messages they receive via Facebook Messenger.
+Do these steps to setup a basic Node.js server on Heroku, get ready to become a Facebook Developer, and then prepare to Bot Party!

 ### Build the Server